The 3,000-hit club is one of the most famous, and one of the most exclusive, in all of baseball.

 The players who have gotten 3,000 hits in the Major Leagues are few and far between.
 They are legends of the game -- nearly all of the 32 members are Hall of Famers or soon-to-be Hall of Famers, or are locks for Cooperstown once they retire.

 MLB.com looks at each of the members of Major League Baseball's 3,000-hit club.
 Players are listed in chronological order of when they got their 3,000th hit, starting with the most recent.
-A list of the players ranked by their career hit totals is also included.

 3,000th hit: May 4, 2018 (Single)